MichelBarnett/Test/iot-hub-device-sdk-c-intro.md

 The second parameter is a pointer to user context— the same pointer we passed to **IoTHubClient\_SendEventAsync**.
 In this case this context is a simple counter, but it could be anything you want.

 That’s all there is to sending events.
-The only thing left to cover is how to receive notifications.
+The only thing left to cover is how to receive messages.

-### Receiving notifications
+### Receiving messages

-Receiving a notification works similarly to the way notifications work in the **IoTHubClient** library.
-First you register a notification callback function:
+Receiving a message works similarly to the way messages work in the **IoTHubClient** library.
+First you register a message callback function:

 ```
 IoTHubClient_SetMessageCallback(iotHubClientHandle, IoTHubMessage, myWeather)
 ```

-And then you write the callback function that’s invoked when a notification is received:
+And then you write the callback function that’s invoked when a message is received:

 ```
 static IOTHUBMESSAGE_DISPOSITION_RESULT IoTHubMessage(IOTHUB_MESSAGE_HANDLE message, void* userContextCallback)